Category Archives: Casual Fridays

 I hope this math is helpful for you, and helps in your buying and opening decisions.
 If you want to talk about my methods or errors, please reach out to me on Twitter, Bluesky, or in the ProTrader Discord.

 Cliff (@WordOfCommander at Twitter and BlueSky) has been writing for MTGPrice since 2013, and is an eager Commander player, Draft enthusiast, and Cube fanatic.
-A high school science teacher by day, he’s also the official substitute teacher of the MTG Fast Finance podcast.
+A high school science teacher by day, he’s also the co-host of the MTG Fast Finance podcast.
 If you’re ever at a GP and you see a giant flashing ‘CUBE DRAFT’ sign, go over, say hi, and be ready to draft.

 Innistrad Remastered Is Revealed!